syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 cell.CellFormat.Paddings.Bottom = 5
-'Specifies the vertical alignment of content of text cell.CellFormat.VerticalAlignment = VerticalAlignment.Middle 'Accesses the instance of the second cell in the row cell = row.Cells(1) cell.CellFormat.BackColor = Color.FromArgb(192, 192, 192)
+'Specifies the vertical alignment of content of text cell.CellFormat.VerticalAlignment = VerticalAlignment.Middle 'Specifies the text wrap of the cell cell.CellFormat.TextWrap = False
+'Accesses the instance of the second cell in the row cell = row.Cells(1) cell.CellFormat.BackColor = Color.FromArgb(192, 192, 192)